-At the Annual General Meeting, one third of the Directors will retire by rotation and, if eligible, may offer themselves for re-election.
+At the Annual General Meeting, the nearest to one third of the Directors will retire by rotation and, if eligible, may offer themselves for re-election.
 All Executives and Non-executive Directors have notice periods or unexpired terms not greater than twelve months.